-Grammar is a structure of language which has its own rules set around the in16th century.
-By the 19th century, prescriptivism was introduced by Richard M. Hare when people started to follow the rules of how the English language should be spoken and written.
+Grammar is a language structure with its rules set around the 16th century.
+By the 19th century, prescriptivism was introduced by Richard M. Hare when people started to follow the rules of how English should be spoken and written.

-Grammar consists of morphology and syntax that structures words in such a way that the user of a language can convey his needs and wants.
-It helps a user to express themselves and for the person, who’s conversing with the user, to understand in what context a user is speaking.
+Grammar consists of morphology and syntax that structures words so the language user can convey his needs and wants.
+It helps a user to express themselves and for the person conversing with the user to understand in what context a user is speaking.

 “Seems like” and “Looks like” both express the thought of probability and they’re both grammatically correct.
 The only difference is that “Looks like” is used when there’s visual evidence that backs up the probability.